Circumvention Tech Festival in Valencia

-The Circumvention Tech Festival (CTFestival), which will take place in Valencia, Spain, on 1-6 March 2015, will gathers the community fighting censorship and surveillance for a week of conferences, workshops, hackathons, and social gatherings, featuring many of the Internet Freedom community's flagship events.
+The Circumvention Tech Festival (CTFestival), which will take place in Valencia, Spain, on 1-6 March 2015, will gather the community fighting censorship and surveillance for a week of conferences, workshops, hackathons, and social gatherings, featuring many of the Internet Freedom community's flagship events.

 Specifically, the festival enables the Circumvention Tech community to pool resources, share knowledge, and network.
 Developers can interact with on-the-ground activists; journalists can exchange stories with humanitarian workers; funders can meet end-users; and so forth.